hse-scila/websci21/README.md

 each other and exchange broader ideas on the use of experiments in Web science.

-## Program

 The estimated time of the workshop is between 3 and 4 hours.
-The detailed program will be announced after the review of applications is finished.

 ## Who can apply

-### Panelists

-We will select up to 5 participants who will present their research during the workshop.
-The application needs to meet several requirements:

-- study is based on an online experiment as a primary method;
-- data has been already collected;
-- projects that are relevant to the thematic areas of the WebSci conference are strongly encouraged.

-The proposed presentations are expected to cover methodological aspects of online experiments such as but not limited to: choice of a design; sample construction and methods of recruitment;
-development of digital instruments for the experiment (e.g. applications, websites, games); factors of participants behaviour (e.g. engagement, drop-out, completion rate).

-Participants will be allowed to discuss both research in progress and completed studies.

 ### Audience